 - Fill the jar with the cooled beans.
 Add the peppercorns, onion slice, red pepper flakes, and fresh dill.

 - Cover with brine.
 Carefully pour the cooled brine into the jar so that the beans are completely covered.
 Check to make sure you've left at least ½ inch of headroom.
 The beans will shrink a little once they've been sitting in the brine for a few days.
-Put the lid on tightly.
+Wipe the top of the jar with a clean cloth and put the lid on tightly.

 🔁 Possible Variations